 Scroll to Continue

-At three miles long and 100 yards wide, this is one of the largest white-sand beaches in all of Hawaii, offering distant views of Leahi (Diamond Head) on Oahu and ample space to spread out.
+At three miles long and 100 yards wide, this is one of the largest white-sand beaches in all of Hawaiʻi, offering distant views of Lēʻahi (Lēʻahi Head) on Oʻahu and ample space to spread out.
 There are restrooms, picnic facilities and even campsites, but no lifeguards.

 Kapukahehu Beach (Dixie Maru Beach)